petems/petems-swap_file/README.markdown

     swapfile: '/tmp/swapfile.old'
 ```

-The module will:
+This hiera config will respectively:
 * create a file `/tmp/swapfile.custom` using /bin/dd with the default size taken from the `$::memorysizeinbytes` without creating a `mount` for it.
 * create a file `/tmp/swapfile.fallocate` using /usr/bin/fallocate with the default size taken from the `$::memorysizeinbytes` and creating a `mount` for it.
 * deactivates the swapfile `/tmp/swapfile.old`, deletes it and removes the `mount`.

-Set files_hiera_merge to true to merge all found instances of swap_file::files in Hiera.
-This is usefull for specifying swap files at different levels of the hierachy and having them all includid in the catalog.
+Set `$files_hiera_merge` to `true` to merge all found instances of `swap_file::files` in Hiera.
+This is useful for specifying swap files at different levels of the hierachy and having them all included in the catalog.

 ##Upgrading from 1.0.1 Release